ahmed1293/aajm_list/README.md

 Frontend: React and Bulma CSS.
 Tested with Jest and React Testing Library.

 Backend: Django, Django REST framework, and PostgreSQL.
-Tested with pytest.
+Tested with Pytest.

 Build: Docker, Docker-compose.